-By default, a new instance of SQL Server will be installed on the machine and used as both the operational and the reporting SQL server.
+By default, a new instance of Microsoft SQL Server 2008 Express will be installed on the machine and used as both the operational and the reporting SQL server.
+The name of the instance is ACRONIS.
+Click Change if you want to specify a different name or select an existing SQL server instance.